Watch strap: Types

 Watch straps may close with a buckle or a folding clasp.
 Expanding watch straps are designed to expand elastically, often by the use of metal springs in a segmented design, and may be slipped on like a bracelet.
 Attachment points for the strap to the watch are largely standardized, with a spring bar (a spring-loaded double-ended pin) used to anchor the watch strap to holes in a bracket that is integral to the watch case, allowing worn watch straps to be replaced or swapped with new straps for fashion purposes.

 Velcro watch straps (SEB 12100030 CF 55052-5 S/N 120) supplied by Omega Watch Co. and American Velcro Inc were first used for Project Mercury NASA space missions.

 Metal watch straps are typically stainless steel.

 The most common metal watch strap styles are the folded link, pushpin, and screw-in styles.

 A Bund strap are two leather watch straps with a separate piece of leather to sit on the wrist that serves the purpose of protecting the wearer's wrist from discomfort and pain caused by the extreme conditions in fighter and bomber aircraft cockpits.
 So, it acts as a protective layer between the skin and the metal watch.

 Both metal watch cases and watch straps incorporating metal parts can sometimes cause contact dermatitis in susceptible individuals.
 Special anti-allergy watch straps, like a NATO style watch strap, which shield the skin from exposure to metal parts, are available for people with this type of dermatitis.

 Specialist expanding watch straps exist for use with diving watches.
-The use of wet, or in some cases, dry suits require the strap to expand in order to accommodate the added material, which increases the circumference of the wrist.
+The use of wet, or in some cases, dry suits requires the strap to expand in order to accommodate the added material, which increases the circumference of the wrist.
 Many watch straps intended for diving watches have rippled or vented sections near the attachment points on the watch case to facilitate the required flexibility to strap the watch around the bare wrist or around wet or dry suits.